Kate hears praise for prison nursery from former inmates

 When Kate chatted with staff from the mother and baby unit, she asked about its effects on reoffending, suggesting it was “massive”, and was told normal reoffending rates for women were around 70% but this reduced to just 12% with those receiving parental support.

-During Kate’s meeting with the former inmates, Sam said: “We are both first-time mums and put it this way, we didn’t start the best way, but where we are now is incredible.
+During Kate’s meeting with the former inmates, the ex-offender who has a son said: “We are both first-time mums and put it this way, we didn’t start the best way, but where we are now is incredible.

 “We got the most out of it we possibly could.
 We made silly decisions and ended up in this position, but you can’t turn back the clock.
 So we just stuck with it in here and got as much out of it as we could.